 When it comes to temperature control, the Leesa Hybrid (Sapira) mattress does a great job for a foam-topper.
 With its breathable cover, a hole-punched top layer and a coil layer that allows airflow, it never sleeps warm.

-Alexander Hybrid Sleeping Experience
+Sparrow Hybrid Sleeping Experience

-Alexander Hybrid also combines the strengths of memory foam and inner coils to create a great sleeping experience.
+Sparrow Hybrid also combines the strengths of memory foam and inner coils to create a great sleeping experience.

 It provides adequate support – and most users say it is very comfortable, as long as you choose the right firmness level.